Know your ass for better sex

 If you’re going to be having anal sex, I think it’s important to be comfortable with the idea that yes, shit, comes out of your butt.
 If you’re afraid of that idea, you can stick with oral sex or you can work on getting comfortable with the idea that it might happen.
 If you’re overly worried about poop showing up during sex, you’re going to shock your system into an anxiety-ridden state that can negatively affect the sex you’re having (I know this because it used to happen to me).

 Keep in mind that our bodies are all built differently.
-It’s very common as a practitioner to see minor variations in anatomy without blinking an eye.
+It’s very common for a practitioner to see minor variations in anatomy without blinking an eye.
 IT IS NORMAL.
 My anus is in a slightly different position than yours.
 My prostate angle is different than the guy to my right.
 My flexibility is different than the person to my left.
 You get the picture.
 This means that we all may enjoy slightly (or vastly) different sex positions and ways of bottoming.
-Cookie cutter sex doesn’t always work.
+Cookie-cutter sex doesn’t always work.
 Be willing to communicate and try different positions with your partner until you figure out how to enjoy it together.

-Prostate gland
+Prostate Gland

 The prostate gland produces fluids that are added to cum and, because it surrounds the urethra, it also helps control the flow of piss.
-A lot of the pleasure we can feel when getting fucked comes from the cock rubbing against the prostate, and for this reason it is often referred to as the male g-spot.
+A lot of the pleasure we can feel when getting fucked comes from the cock rubbing against the prostate, and for this reason, it is often referred to as the male g-spot.
 Here's how to find your partner's prostate:

 This is the collection place for shit before it passes through the rectum into the anal canal and on into the world.
 The nerve endings here are similar to those in the rectum, responding only to sensations of pressure.
 It's also able to expand to larger than its normal size.
 When a cock, or something similar, is put up your arse, usually only the anal canal and the rectum are involved.
-However dicks, dildos or anything longer than nine or ten inches may pass through the rectum into the lower colon.
+However dicks, dildos, or anything longer than nine or ten inches may pass through the rectum into the lower colon.
 This usually occurs without difficulty, as the muscles tend to relax at the same time as the other anal and rectal muscles.
 The sigmoid colon/anal fold can be seen in the following illustration.

 Your State of Mind

 Our anal control consists of both voluntary and involuntary muscles.
-If you’re afraid, anxious, worried or fearful, your sympathetic (“fight or flight”) nervous system takes over—which can result in a very negative experience your body will remember.
+If you’re afraid, anxious, worried, or fearful, your sympathetic (“fight or flight”) nervous system takes over—which can result in a very negative experience your body will remember.

 This is why it’s important to take time to relax, prepare yourself, and get into the right frame of mind so that you’ll enjoy the sex you have.

-Getting ready for entry
+Getting Ready for Entry

 Now that we’ve covered our anatomy, let’s talk about getting into position and getting ready to bottom.